darkjazz/musiclynx/README.md

 ## Running MusicLynx

-In order to start the Angular app serving on localhost:3000, navigate in command line terminal to the project root directory and type:
+In order to start the Angular app serving on localhost:4200, install angular-cli, navigate in command line terminal to the project root directory and type:
 ```
-npm start
+ng serve
 ```

 The server component can be cloned from https://github.com/darkjazz/musiclynx-server